LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configure.md

 ### Dependencies

 The functions have access to a set of libraries, which we define in our functions template.
-You are not able to add your own dependencies.
+You are not able to add your dependencies.
 Please see the following list of dependencies that are available to you.

 <table class="thinner" style="width: 100%">
 <thead>